 Notice what this says: IP facilitates collusive behavior and the persistence of monopoly.
-Competition and "creative destruction" come along only when IP rights are weak or non-existent.
+Competition and "creative destruction"

+come along only when IP rights are weak or non-existent.
 To which we say "exactly, Sherlock."

-Details of particular patent applications can be found by at the USPTO web site by entering the particular patent number.
+Details of patent application No. 20,050,160,457 can be found at the USPTO web site, just enter the number above.